BrightLocal/C-Sharp-Api-Wrapper/README.md

     var citationBurstService = new CitationBurstService();

-    BrightLocalSuccess newCb = citationBurstService.Create(myCb);
+    BlSuccess newCb = citationBurstService.Create(myCb);
 ```
-The returned BrightLocalSuccess entity above will have a campaign-id.
+The returned BlSuccess entity above will have a campaign-id.
 You will want to persist this for later in order to get citations, confirm & pay, etc.

 ### Update Campaign